cloudwiser/TensorFlowLiteRPIZero/README.md

 (rpi) $ ./label_image
 ```

-This will run the Mobilenet-based object classifier on the image of Grace Hopper and return a list of detected objects from labels.txt with the confidence value plus the overall inference time.
+This will run the Mobilenet-based object classifier on the image of Grace Hopper and return the top 5 list of detected objects with a confidence value plus the overall inference time.
+Use `./label_image --help` to see the command line options.

-Happy TensorFlow Lite development on constrained arm-based devices :-)
+Happy TensorFlow-Lite-development-on-arm6-devices development :-)